Skip to main content

 Faculty of Social Science and Humanities

-Moving the metre on hard-hitting social justice and equality issues affecting vulnerable populations
+Dr. Alvi's research is focused on social justice and equality issues affecting vulnerable populations

 • PhD in Sociology Carleton University, Ottawa, Ontario 1995